silverbulletmd/silverbullet/libraries/Library/Std/APIs/Navigator.md

     "(a string starting with \"<svg\")") end

--- The old `svg` attribute and the `{ svg = ... }` icon table are both gone --
--- folded into `icon`'s three string forms.
-A leftover `svg` field is almost -- always a spec ported from the old shape, so it gets the same named-forms -- error `validateIcon` gives, rather than being silently ignored like a truly -- unknown key. local function rejectLegacySvg(holder, what) if holder.svg == nil then return end error("navigator.define: " .. what .. ".svg was removed -- use icon: " ..
-    "an icon name (\"lock\"), a namespaced name (\"feather:lock\"), or " ..
-    "literal SVG markup (a string starting with \"<svg\")") end

--- Like validateIcon, but presentation.row.icon also accepts a function (an -- icon computed per object) -- what it returns at runtime isn't known here, -- so navigator:rowState is what actually enforces the string contract on a -- function's result (a non-string return there just leaves the row without -- an icon, silently, same as a nil one). local function validateRowIcon(icon, what) if icon == nil then return end if type(icon) == "string" then return end
+-- Like validateIcon, but presentation.row.icon also accepts a function (an -- icon computed per object) -- what it returns at runtime isn't known here, -- so the "rowState" hook (luaHandlers.rowState below) is what actually -- enforces the string contract on a function's result (a non-string return -- there just leaves the row without an icon, silently, same as a nil one). local function validateRowIcon(icon, what) if icon == nil then return end if type(icon) == "string" then return end